 The way a stone reflects and refracts light is a good indication of its authenticity.
 The at-home sparkle test is a visual inspection of the stone’s behavior in the light.
-A stone’s natural light refraction cannot be altered, so the light refraction — or lack thereof — of a gem is typically accurate.
-Synthetic, or fake, stones, sparkle less than real, or natural, diamonds.
+A stone’s natural light refraction cannot be altered, so the light refraction, — or lack thereof — of a gem is typically accurate.
+Synthetic or fake stones, sparkle less than real, or mined diamonds.

 With light reflection, look for shades of gray.
 Synthetic stones, such as cubic zirconia, sparkle with more iridescent colors.
 Natural diamonds reflect light in more grayish hues.
 So, if yours is a stone of many colors, it’s probably synthetic.

 For the water test, simply get a glass and add water.
 Carefully drop the loose diamond into the glass of water.
 If the stone sinks, then you know it’s a real diamond.
 If it floats underneath, or at the surface of the water, then it’s a fake diamond.
 The reason: Real diamonds have high density, while fake diamonds don’t.